Genivia/RE-flex/doc/index.md

     Found brown
     Found cow

-And RE/flex iterators are also useful with STL algorithms and lambdas, for example to compute a histogram of word frequencies:
+And RE/flex iterators are also useful with algorithms and lambdas, for example to compute a histogram of word frequencies:

 ~~~{.cpp}
     // Requires C++11, compile with: cc -std=c++11